 What's going on?

-Hey, uh, I don't have much time.
+Hey, I don't have much time.

-And uh I'll be listening while I'm doing my job, but I'm just looking for some advice from you or your listeners uh concerning basically getting past the anger and vitriol that's coming out of my family and my wife.
+And I'll be listening while I'm doing my job, but I'm just looking for some advice from you or your listeners concerning basically getting past the anger and vitriol that's coming out of my family and my wife.

 Well, the night of the election, once it was called, she basically ran after me with a baseball bat saying you people have destroyed the country.